httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 attention to the requested status.
 The status value should reflect standardization status and the broad opinion of relevant interest groups such as the IETF or security-related SDOs.
-The "standard" status is not suitable for an algorithm that is known to be weak or experimental.
-If a registration request erroneously attempts to register a "standard" status, the designated expert(s) should suggest an alternative status of "insecure" or "experimental".
+The "standard" status is not suitable for an algorithm that is known to be weak, broken or experimental.
+If a registration request attempts to register such an algorithm as "standard", the designated expert(s) should suggest an alternative status of "insecure" or "provisional".

-When reviewing registration requests, the designated expert(s) cannot use a status of "insecure" or "experimental" as grounds for rejection.
+When reviewing registration requests, the designated expert(s) cannot use a status of "insecure" or "provisional" as grounds for rejection.

 Requests to update or change the fields in an existing registration are permitted.
-For example, this could support the transition of an algorithm from "standard" to "insecure" status as the security environment evolves.
+For example, this could allow for the transition of an algorithm status from "standard" to "insecure" as the security environment evolves.

 # Security Considerations {#security}